juan-cardelino/ARCED-code/classic_edge_detectors/README.txt

 A simple execution is

-  edges -r 0.1 molino.png
+  edges -r 0.1 input/windmill.png

-that will apply Roberts' algorithm to the image "molino.png" with a threshold parameter 0.1.
+that will apply Roberts' algorithm to the image "windmill.png" with a threshold parameter 0.1.
 The result is stored in an file on the current directory.
 The name of the output file is fixed for each algorithm, in this case "out_roberts.png".
+Please note that the order of arguments matters, input image should be always the last argument.

 More than one algorithm can be applied to the same image with the same command.
 For example:

-  edges -r 0.1 -l 3 29 0.13 molino.png
+  edges -r 0.1 -l 3 29 0.13 input/windmill.png

 will apply Roberts' algorithm with threshold parameter 0.1, and the Marr-Hildreth (LoG) with parameters sigma=3.00, N=29, TZC=0.13; the results are